trimble-oss/dba-dash-docs/content/en/docs/setup/quick-start/index.md

 2. Extract the files to a folder of your choosing
 3. Run DBADashServiceConfigTool.exe

-*If the application fails to start, please ensure you have [.NET Framework 6 Runtime (desktop apps)](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) installed*
+{{< alert icon="⚠️" text="If the application fails to start, please ensure you have .NET Framework 6 Runtime (desktop apps) 6.0.2 or later installed.
+See Requirements" />}}

 4. Set a destination connection